Infant sleep: Normal infant sleep

 Infant sleep in the first year can be categorised into active sleep (AS) and quiet sleep (QS).
 Active sleep is similar to the adult REM sleep in that it is characterised by eye and other kinds of movement; however, unlike adults in REM, infants tend to enter AS at the beginning of their sleep cycle, as opposed to the end of it like REM in adults.
 Infants spend about half their time in AS/REM and half in QS, a much higher proportion than adults, who only spend about a quarter of their time in REM.
 It's hypothesised this difference in sleep pattern is related to the shorter sleep cycles and more frequent waking of infants.
 By 3 months infants become more likely to enter quiet sleep (or NREM, not-REM) at the beginning of their sleep cycle.
 After 3 months, infants tend to alternate between AS/QS for 50 minutes duration, as opposed to the longer cycle in adult sleep (90 minutes).
 Sleep cycle duration starts to resemble adult sleep more at 6 months, but doesn't fully resemble adult sleep until around 3 years old, which is generally around the time napping ceases as well.

 Frequent night waking and the short sleep cycle in infants is thought to be adaptive.
 Because infants have small stomachs and are undergoing rapid growth, they need to eat very frequently in order to get enough nutrition.
-Frequent night awakenings are also protective against SIDS.
+Frequent night awakenings are also protective against SIDS.Newborns may fall back asleep immediately after feeding, or they may stay awake and play for a considerable time.
+Some newborns will feel tired after 1 to 1.5 hours of waking.
+Others will remain awake and alert for even longer.